Defining Support, The

 Raising funds for new, upcoming cancer treatments and research for those yet to be discovered means that more success stories like my own are possible for children in the future.
 Despite having battled cancer twice as a child, I have been able to live my dreams to the fullest.
 I was given the chance at a normal life – going to school, attending college, studying nursing, marrying the best husband a woman could ever hope for, and even starting a family of my own with our beautiful son.
 Now I spend my time giving back in the best way I know how, caring for patients and their families at the same hospital where I experienced it all firsthand many years ago.

 Although I have been gifted this amazing opportunity of a normal life, I still rely on the love and support of my mom as it shaped me to be the person I am today.
 I know it fills my mother’s heart with joy to see how I have become a mother myself and she’ll never fully know how much her strength and courage has significantly impacted my life.
-We must all join the fight for not only the children with cancer but the families and especially the moms.
+We must all join the fight for not only the children with cancer but their families.
 We must do what we can to give them hope that their own child will get through this and have a normal life someday – it’s all we can sincerely hope for.

 Donate and help us fund upcoming cancer treatments and research so that more kids have success stories like Sarah’s… that they are able to become Mother’s themselves one day.
 We are working to help them BEAT cancer, GROW hair and LIVE their dreams.
 Your donation to the Isabella Santos Foundation helps fund research so desperately needed for rare pediatric cancer patients.